hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 You may update a job to change the docker container, to update the application version, or to change the count of a task group to scale with load.

-For now, edit the `example.nomad` file to uncomment the count and set it to 3:
+For now, edit the `example.nomad` file to update the count and set it to 3:

 ```
-# Control the number of instances of this group.
+# The "count" parameter specifies the number of the task groups that should
+# be running under this group.
+This value must be non-negative and defaults
-# Defaults to 1
+# to 1.
 count = 3
 ```

-Once you have finished modifying the job specification, use [`plan` command](/docs/commands/plan.html) to invoke a dry-run of the scheduler to see what would happen if you ran the updated job:
+Once you have finished modifying the job specification, use the [`plan` command](/docs/commands/plan.html) to invoke a dry-run of the scheduler to see what would happen if you ran the updated job: